omar-nafea/FullStack/React_Basics/6_ReactStates.md

 ![](../Pics/mealsListContextAPI.png)

-Next, let me show you how the `useReducer` hook works.
+Next, let take a look on how the `useReducer` hook works.
 You can think of it as a superpower to `useStates`.
 While the `useStates` hook starts with an initial state, the `useReducer` also gets a reducer function in addition to the initial state.
 ```js
 // App.js
 const reducer = (state, action) => {